Gabriel Green (ufologist): Political career

 Green used his platform in the AFSCA to run in the 1960 United States presidential election, claiming to have done so at the behest of an alien named Rentan who represented the Universal Confederation of Planets.
 He ran under the Outer Space Party on a platform of "prior choice economics", an economic system he explained by stating, "Everything is or should be the sum total of all that has gone before".
 Under this system, Green claimed that there would be a complete abundance, universal health care, free college education, and full elimination of poverty.
-He also advocated for the banning of atmospheric nuclear testing, releasing all government information on UFOs, and launching manned missions to the Moon and Mars.
+He also advocated for the banning of atmospheric nuclear testing, releasing all government information on UFOs, and launching crewed missions to the Moon and Mars.
 Green dropped out of the race before the election, stating that it was difficult to run because voters had not interacted much with aliens.
 He subsequently endorsed John F. Kennedy, believing that Kennedy would release government information on extraterrestrials.

 Green then ran in the Californian Democratic Primary for the 1962 United States Senate election on a broadly left-wing, pro-peace platform.
 While he failed to win, he accumulated over 171,000 votes and an endorsement from Nobel Prize winner Linus Pauling.

-Green ran again in the 1972 United States presidential election under the Universal Party, an outgrowth of a group run by Daniel Fry.
-Fry was elected as Green's running-mate.
+Green ran again in the 1972 United States presidential election under the Universal Party, an outgrowth of a group run by Daniel Fry, who was chosen as Green's running mate.
 The Universal Party platform was based on an economic system called "universal economics" that Green believed was used by aliens.
 In this system, people were allocated credits based on their contributions to society.
 Goods would be evenly distributed to people, but if there were a shortage of a product, it would be allocated based on people's credits.
 The party also planned to remove systems of representative democracy such as the electoral college and replace them with direct democracy systems.
 He did not expect to win the election, instead running to spread his ideas.
 Green was present on the ballot only in Iowa, and lost the election after receiving only 199 votes.